raganwald/raganwald.github.com/_posts/2018-09-08-surprise-a-practical-albeit-infrequently-needed-use-for-the-y-combinator.md

   };
 ```

 And now we have a considerably less ugly long-tailed widowbird.
+Well, actually, we are ignoring "the elephant in the room," _the name of the function_.
+"Long-tailed Widowbird" is a touching tribute to the genius of Raymond Smullyan, and there is an amusing correlation between its long tail and the business of optimizing tail-recursive functions.

-Well, actually, we are ignoring "the elephant in the room," the name of the function.
-"Long-tailed Widowbird" is a touching tribute to the genius of Raymond Smullyan, and there is an amusing correlation between its long tail and the business of optimizing tail-recursive functions, but if we are to work with others, we might want to consider the possibility that they would prefer a less poetic approach:
+Nevertheless, if we are to work with others, we might want to consider the possibility that they would prefer a less poetic approach:

 ```javascript
 const decoupledTrampoline =